Consensus vs Elicit

 Which is better for beginners: Consensus or Elicit?

-Both tools are accessible.
+Both tools are accessible to newcomers.
 Consensus is ideal for graduate students and researchers conducting evidence-based literature reviews, while Elicit works best for phd students and researchers automating systematic literature reviews.

 Can I use Consensus and Elicit together?

-Yes, many professionals use multiple AI tools for different tasks.
+Yes — many professionals run both.
 Consensus excels at searches 200m+ papers, while Elicit is known for automates literature reviews.
-Using both can cover more of your workflow.
+Using them in tandem can cover more of your ai school work workflow than either alone.

 Our Verdict